hydrobyte/McJSON/README.md

 * Parse using: `JsonP->Code = Json->getJSON()`.

 ### Notes about `LkJson`
-* Good performance generating and parsing and even better with random access due to HashTable.
+* Good performance generating and parsing and even better with random access due to "Balanced Search Tree" `TlkBalTree`.
-* TLkJSONBase and other derivated classes forces to cast objects using the "as" operator.
+* TLkJSONBase and other derivated classes force to cast objects using the "as" operator.
 In C++Builder, this requires `dynamic_cast` making the code verbosy.
 * Generate using: `Json->Add("key", "value")`.
 * Parse using: `JsonP = dynamic_cast<TlkJSONObject*>(TlkJSON::ParseText(NULL, TlkJSON::GenerateText(NULL, Json)))`.